rabbitmq/rabbitmq-website/versioned_docs/version-3.13/install-debian.md

 ### Add Repository Signing Keys {#cloudsmith-signing-keys}

 Cloudsmith signs distributed packages using their own GPG keys, one per repository.
+Team RabbitMQ's mirrors have the same contents, therefore, the packages are signed using the same key.

 In order to use the repositories, their signing keys must be added to the system.
 This will enable apt to trust packages signed by that key.